WestonThayer/Bloks/README.md

 To debug the BloksAIPlugin in Visual Studio, go to project > Properties > Configuration Properties > Debugging > Command.
 Set that to the path to Illustrator.exe on your computer.

 For more tips on CEP plugin development, see [Davide Barranca's blog](http://www.davidebarranca.com/).
 Adobe's [CEP-Resources](https://github.com/Adobe-CEP/CEP-Resources) repo also has some documentation.

+# Releasing

+Use `npm run zxp` to produce a signed ZXP extension at `release/com.westonthayer.bloks.zxp`.

+* You must have created `zxp-tools/certificate-creds.json` with a valid password (Ex: `{ password: "atestpassword" }`) to successfully sign it
+* Currently only works on Windows (path delimiters for script execution are Windows-style)
+* If you need a different ZXPSignCmd, try https://github.com/Adobe-CEP/CEP-Resources/tree/master/ZXPSignCMD